larswaechter/rmv-dashboard/README.md

 ## 📍 Description

 rmv-dashboard is a web application for displaying public transport information for the [Frankfurt Rhine-Main Region](https://en.wikipedia.org/wiki/Frankfurt_Rhine-Main) based on the data provided by the RMV Open Data API.
 The core features are departure boards for stops and intelligent delay alarms for journeys.
-The applications display real-time data when provided by the API.
+The application displays real-time data when provided by the API.
+Keep in mind that the timetables might differ from the actual ones.

-Keep in mind that the actual timetables might differ from the ones provided by the API.
 Read more in the [Wiki](https://github.com/larswaechter/rmv-dashboard/wiki).

 ## 💻 Technology